HSSBoston/demand-curve/README.md

 # Statistical and Demand-based Pricing Analysis

 I run a ["business"](https://italian19.blogspot.com/) that produces fresh pasta.
-I wanted reasonable pricing strategies for my pasta because I used to price them at random.
+I wanted reasonable pricing strategies for my pasta because I used to price them randomly.
 So I learned and implemented 3 pricing strategies

--
+- Checked the prices of fresh pasta at local stores, calculated their statistics such as mean, median, mode and quartiles, and priced my pasta in comparison to those stats.
 -
 -